Former Idaho lawmaker sentenced to 20 years’ prison for rape

 The Associated Press generally does not identify people who say they have been sexually assaulted, and has referred to the woman in this case as “Jane Doe” at her request.

-Doe attending the sentencing hearing, and during the proceeding the prosecutor played a recording of Doe talking about how the rape and its aftermath left her traumatized.
+Doe attended the sentencing hearing, and during the proceeding the prosecutor played a recording of Doe talking about how the rape and its aftermath left her traumatized.

 In the recording, Doe described how her autonomy was “ripped violently away.”
 She sometimes experiences panic attacks just from hearing von Ehlinger’s name, she said, and has had to install security systems and cameras outside her home.
 Von Ehlinger’s supporters publicized Doe’s name, photo and personal details about her life after she reported the rape, and repeatedly harassed her.